plexguide/Unraid_Intel-ARC_Deployment/README.md

 - **v1:** Original script
 - **v2:** Uses Tautulli for simpler detection
 - **v3:** Added option to NOT kill Tdarr node when transcoding LOCAL ONLY
+- **v4:** Added a threshold transcode number option to kill the tdarr container.
+Default is 3.
+(If 2 are watching, it keeps running).

 ### Overview